 Here’s how to travel 4 countries for 10 days on a budget.

-We have booked a flight from Manila (MNL) to Ho Chi Minh, Vietnam (HCM) with 15-hour stop to Singapore.
-We availed the flight ticket for 7,804 pesos, one way trip from Manila to Vietnam.
+We have booked a flight from Manila (MNL) to Ho Chi Minh, Vietnam (HCM) with a 15-hour stop in Singapore.
+We availed the flight ticket for 7,804 pesos, a one-way trip from Manila to Vietnam.
 Our flight was booked just a month before the flight which was a wrong move since the fare is much expensive.
-So here’s a tip: BOOK YOUR FLIGHT EARLY (as early as a year or months before your flight) by this you can have a more affordable airfare tickets.
+So here’s a tip: BOOK YOUR FLIGHT EARLY (as early as a year or months before your flight) by this you can have more affordable airfare tickets.
 You can also constantly check airline websites for their promos, you just need to be enduring and persevering.

-We had the chance to visit Singapore for a short period of time, but since we arrived past 2 AM, we went to my sister’s apartment to stay for the night.
-My eldest sister works in Singapore so we decided to take a flight which stopped at Singapore so that the three of us can go to Vietnam at the same time.
+We had the chance to visit Singapore for a short period, but since we arrived past 2 AM, we went to my sister’s apartment to stay for the night.
+My eldest sister works in Singapore so we decided to take a flight that stopped in Singapore so that the three of us could go to Vietnam at the same time.

-Early and excited, we spent half day roaming around Singapore City.
-We went first to the Merlion Park and Esplanade Park.
+Early and excited, we spent half a day roaming around Singapore City.
+We went first to Merlion Park and Esplanade Park.
 Crossing the Helix Bridge, we went straight to the Marina Bay Sands and the Super Tree Grove at Gardens by the Bay.
-Since this is my second time visiting Singapore, it was still the place so easy to enjoy yet so hard to forget.
+Since this is my second time visiting Singapore, it was still a place so easy to enjoy yet so hard to forget.

-*For a more details visit: The Lion City- Singapore
+*For more details visit: The Lion City- Singapore

 May 25, 2016: Exploring Ho Chi Minh

 We spent the rest of the night walking around our area.
-We had our dinner just few steps away from our hotel.
-We ate street foods.
+We had our dinner just a few steps away from our hotel.
+We ate street food.
 Street food is a major part of Vietnamese culture.
-Ending our Day 1 at Vietnam, we visited Ben Thanh Market where you can find many fun clothing and food stands.
+Ending our Day 1 in Vietnam, we visited Ben Thanh Market where you can find many fun clothing and food stands.

-We also booked a promo tour package for our May 26 half day tour and May 27 whole day tour.
-We availed it from SAPPHIRE TRAVEL AND TOURS located in #266 Bui Vien St, District 1, HCM City, Viet Nam.
+We also booked a promo tour package for our May 26 half-day tour and May 27 whole-day tour.
+We availed it from SAPPHIRE TRAVEL AND TOURS located at #266 Bui Vien St, District 1, HCM City, Viet Nam.